Vladi-ed/Audyssey-Web-Editor/README.md

 **Vladi Ed** - Audio engineering and web development

-### Development server

-Run `npm install` and `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 <!--
   You can generate this image URL dynamically: https://ogcdn.net/6064b869-74ed-4eb9-b76c-0b701ffe7e6b/v4/{site_text}/{title_text}/{image_url}/og.png
   Replace the variables in the brackets with your own values and use this URL in the image tag below this comment.
 Ensure values are URL encoded.
   For more information, read: https://www.opengraph.xyz/blog/how-to-implement-dynamic-open-graph-images -->